statbiophys/NoisET/README.md

 # Documentation

+A tutorial is available at https://github.com/mbensouda/NoisET_tutorial .
+The python package enables to manipulate longitudinal RepSeq data and find the relevant time points to compare to study TCR repertoire dynamics after an acute stimulus.
+In the notebook given as an example, we give the analysis published in https://elifesciences.org/articles/63502 (PCA analysis of clonal abundance trajectories) and additional tools to manipulate longitudinal RepSeq data.
+NoisET - data - preprocessing.ipynb

 Three commands are available to use :
 - `noiset-noise` To infer Null noise model: NoisET first function (1)
 - `noiset-nullgenerator` To qualitatively check consistency of NoisET first function